Lesson: Retrieve content from a Peer

 This is the essential function of an IPFS node.
 It uses content-addressed (hash) identifiers to find content on the peer to peer network.
 It also provides that content to other peers who want it.

 This lesson covered how to use the command line to request content from your IPFS node, but there are many other ways to interact with IPFS nodes.
-If you want to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link, go to the Tutorial on Avenues for Access.
+If you want to learn about the many other ways you can use IPFS to access the same content using the same content-addressed link, go to the Tutorial on The Myriad Ways to Access and Distribute IPFS Content.